Startr/RIAC-Guidebooks/README.markdown

 ## Server

-Run a local server that will automatically compile your code & refresh when you save a change!
+Run a local server that will automatically compile our code & refresh when you save a change!

 ```
 npm run serve